 Matthew 24:9-10 - Then they will deliver you up to tribulation and kill you, and you will be hated by all nations for My name’s sake.
 And then many will be offended, will betray one another, and will hate one another..

-Notice how many times Jesus says "you," making sure that his disciples know they will take part in the slaughter of the Great Tribulation, the time when all nations hate believers who the Antichrist as demonized.
+Notice how many times Jesus says "you," making sure that his disciples know they will take part in the slaughter of the Great Tribulation, the time when all nations hate believers who the Antichrist has demonized.
 In fact, the way it sounds, believers are the main target of the Antichrist.
-This would make perfect sense, as, why does the Antichrist need to kill those who do not follow Jesus and are ready accept him as their God (2Th 2:4)?
+This would make perfect sense, as why does the Antichrist need to kill those who do not follow Jesus and are ready accept him as their god (2Th 2:4)?

 What About the Pretrib "Left Behind" Explanation?

-Jesus' statement above is problematic for the pretrib rapture position that all believers are automatically airlifted out before the tribulation.
+Jesus' statement above is problematic for the pretrib rapture position.
+This position states that all believers are automatically airlifted out before the Great Tribulation hits.
 That does not mean they do not try to solve this problem.
 The answer they give is that Jesus was "speaking to the Jews" and "the Great Tribulation only applies to the Jews."

-Yet, if Jesus was talking about non-believers, then why didn't he say something like "then after you are taken out, the Jews/unbelievers left will be hated and killed"?
+Yet, if Jesus was talking about former non-believers, then why didn't he say something like "then after you are taken out, the Jews/unbelievers left who later convert will be hated and killed"?
 Instead, Jesus unmistakably addressed his own followers at the time, who were believers.
 He did not say "you Jews;" simply "you" meaning believers regardless of race (Gal 3:28).

 The only time Jesus singles out the Jews for a curse is when he speaks of the disaster that would befall that "wicked unbelieving generation."
 This referred to the temple destruction and exile of Jews from Judah that happened exactly 40 years later before that generation "passed" (Mt 23:36=24:34).